tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 toilet was compared to a male urinating in a private toilet.
 More precisely, I fit a model with all of the 24 factor combinations (two sexes and 12 scenarios).
 Like the previous models, I used a `participantId` random effect.
+Here's the summary output, tidied up a bit so it is less wide.

     dirtyposture ~ 1 + cleanliness * defecate * male * public